 Permission to work anywhere may be granted if a student is determined to have experienced severe economic hardship.
 It is difficult to obtain permission from USCIS to work under this provision except in the most extreme cases.
-If, after one academic year in student status, a student experiences financial extreme difficulties which were unforeseen when beginning academic the program, he or she may be able to apply for off-campus work permission from the United States Citizenship and Immigration Service (USCIS).
-This F-1 employment benefit is intended to address situations where a financial need beyond the student's control arises which was unforeseen at the time the student applied to C-N and after all other potential employment opportunities have proven to be insufficient, i.e. on-campus employment.
+If, after one academic year in student status, a student experiences extreme financial difficulties which were unforeseen beginning the when academic program, he or she may be able to apply for off-campus work permission from the United States Citizenship and Immigration Service (USCIS).
+This F-1 employment benefit is intended to address situations where a financial need beyond the student's control arises which was unforeseen at the time the student applied to C-N and after all other potential employment opportunities have proven to be insufficient, i.e., on-campus employment.

-In order to justify economic hardship, the student should be able to demonstrate that unusual an unforeseen circumstance has affected the student's ability to pay tuition and student must provide The fees. justification why this employment is necessary due to severe economic hardship caused by circumstances beyond his or her control that arose after obtaining F-1 status.
+To justify economic hardship, the student should be able to demonstrate that unforeseen an unusual circumstance has affected student's ability to pay tuition and fees.
+The student must provide justification why this employment is necessary due to severe economic hardship caused by circumstances beyond his or her control that arose after obtaining F-1 status.
 Employment does not need to be related to the student's major, it can be any type of job.
-Students do not need a job offer to apply for this type of work permission.
-Economic Hardship is a case-by-case exception made for "in status" students.
+Students do not need a job offer to apply for this type permission. of Economic work Hardship is a case-by-case exception made for "in status" students.

 Normally after the USCIS receives an application, an applicant may wait up to 4 months for approval.
 In your application, you must establish and document the fact that "unforeseen changes that severely affect your current financial resources" occurred since you initially qualified for F-1 status by demonstrating funding available for at least the first year.
-Employment may not begin until the student has received the EAD and the dates are valid.
+Employment may not begin until the student has received the EAD, and the dates are valid.